Partner Agencies

 Brigid Collins Family Support Center

-Communities In Schools is dedicated to empowering students to stay in school and on a path to a brighter future.
-Working directly inside several Whatcom County schools, CIS connects kids to caring adults and community resources designed to help them succeed.
+Communities In Schools surrounds students with a community of support, empowering them to stay in school and achieve in life.
+Working directly in several Whatcom County schools, CIS connects kids to caring adults and community resources designed to help them overcome academic and behavioral challenges, leading to fulfilling futures.

 DVSAS